Release of Information

 - Alumni records which contain information about a student after he or she is no longer in attendance at the University and which do not relate to the person as a student.

 Student's inspection of education records: Students may inspect and review their education records upon request to the appropriate record custodian.
 Students may be required to complete a written request identifying as precisely as possible the record or records he or she wishes to inspect.
 The record custodian will make the needed arrangements for access as promptly as possible and notify the student of the time and place where the records may be inspected.
-We will provide the copy as expeditiously as possible, but no later than 45 days from the receipt of the request.
+Graceland will provide the copy as expeditiously as possible, but no later than 45 days from the receipt of the request.
 When a record contains information about more than one student, the student may inspect and review only the records which relate to him/her.
+If multiple students are referenced within a record, the record custodian will redact names and any identifying phrases.

 Right of refusal to inspect records: Graceland reserves the right to refuse to permit a student to inspect the following records: